 Solution: Cleanliness is key.
 Periodically clean inside, outside, behind, and under your appliances to limit bug attractants like moisture, dirt, and food debris.
 A quick spray of non-toxic Cedarcide Original will take care of any bugs you come across in the process.

-It should come as no surprise that trash and recycling bins are a popular gathering place for all sorts of bugs.
-The abundance of food and shelter brings not only expected visitors like flies, roaches, and ants, but also predatory bugs, such as spiders, sometimes even scorpions.
+It should come as no surprise that both trash and recycling bins are a popular gathering place for all sorts of bugs.
+The abundance of food and shelter invites not only flies, roaches, and ants, but also predatory bugs like spiders, sometimes even scorpions.

-What might be more surprising, though, is that not only do bugs hang out in your garbage, they can thrive there, too.
-In other words, your trash and recycling might not just occasionally feed bugs, it could be the very source of your home’s pest problems, sustaining entire populations of hungry bugs hidden inside.
+What's more surprising though, is that bugs might not just be hanging out in your garbage, they could be thriving and breeding there as well.
+In other words, your trash and recycling could be the primary source of your home’s pest problems, sustaining entire populations of hungry bugs hidden inside.

-Solution: Taking your trash out often, switching to bins with sealable lids, and cleaning those bins weekly should take care of any trash or recycling-dwelling pests you might have.
+Solution: Taking your trash out often, switching to sealable bins, and cleaning those bins weekly should take care of any trash-dwelling pests you're struggling with.

 You know what bugs enjoy almost as much as food and water?
 Clutter.
 And your junk drawer is crammed full of it.
 In addition to cleaning your junk drawers at least annually, check it periodically for signs of spiders, roaches, ants, silverfish, and other unwanted guests.

-Solution: Do yourself a favor and just finally get around to cleaning out your junk drawers.
-Recycle or donate duplicate items and throw all those sauce packets and disposable utensils you should have dumped years ago.
+Solution: Do yourself a favor and finally get around to cleaning out your junk drawers.
+Recycle or donate duplicate items and throw out those sauce packets and disposable utensils you should have dumped years ago.
 Keeping things organized and clean should do the trick.

 Solution: Stay up on your laundry and avoid piling clothes, bedding, and other textiles, even if they’re clean.
-Check fabrics for signs of bugs before storing them for the season and wash as needed.
-Using bags or bins with airtight seals should shield your clothing from pest damage during the offseason
+Check fabrics for signs of bugs before storing them for the season and wash then as needed.
+Using bags or bins with airtight seals should shield your clothing from pest damage during the offseason.
+Check out these additional tips on How to Protect Clothing from Insect Damage.

 Your electrical outlets and outlet covers might be hiding more than just wiring.
-Ants, several types of beetles, and more are known to take up residence in these surprising locations.
+Ants, beetles, and dozens of other creepy crawlies are known to take up residence in these surprising locations.
 Look for small wood shavings and other signs of subtle wall damage—these are common symptoms of infested outlets.

-This one gives us chills.
-Who would have thought that the cute stuffed animals we grew up sleeping and cuddling with might have been host to a whole range of yucky critters?
-Carpet beetles, silverfish, firebrats, roaches, crickets, spiders, moths—any of these could be hiding inside or on the outside of your favorite teddy bear.
+This one is chilling.
+Who would have thought the cute stuffed animals your children sleep and cuddle with might be host to a wide range of yucky critters?
+Carpet beetles, silverfish, firebrats, roaches, crickets, spiders, moths—any of these could be hiding inside or on the outside of your child's favorite teddy bear.

-Solution: Wash frequently used stuffed animals at least once every few weeks and apply family-safe Cedarcide Original repellent as needed.
+Solution: Wash frequently used stuffed animals at least once every few weeks and mist them with family-safe Cedarcide Original monthly to prevent future problems.

-New and old cardboard is a huge attractant for countless insects, arachnids, and other crawling things, including scorpions, crickets, silverfish, and roaches.
+Both new and used cardboard is a huge attractant for countless insects, arachnids, and other crawling things, including scorpions, crickets, silverfish, and roaches.

 Solution: Make the switch to sealable plastic boxes or bins and you should be covered.